andrevidela/Research-report/Thesis/index.md

 increment n = S n
 ```

-As we've seen before with our `intOrString` function we can name our arguments in order to refer to them later in the type signature.
+As we've seen before with our `intOrString` function, we can name our arguments in order to refer to them later in the type signature.
 We can do the same here even if we do not use the argument in a dependent type.
 Here we are going to name our first argument `n`.

 ```haskell
 increment : (n : Nat) -> Nat